hgroman/scrapersky-backend/Docs/Docs_9_Constitution/Domain-Content-Extraction-Launch-Checklist.md

 > ⚠️ **SOURCE OF TRUTH**
-> This document overrides any conflicting information in summaries, dependency trees, or comparison files.
+> This document overrides any conflicting information in summaries.
-> If code diverges from this document, update THIS document.
+> Code is final authority; update THIS doc if it diverges.

 # Domain Content Extraction – **Launch Checklist**